Steven-Chan/skygear-server/cmd/skynext/README.md

 - Restrict the use of request context in middleware
 - Generate model getter and setter functions
 - Generate `http.handler` from a custom handler with life cycle (e.g. decode, validation, bussinuess logic, err handling, encode)
+- ~~Demo using old skygear handler in new structure with minimal effort~~